 On an average year, the event draws more than 2 million spectators and includes about 70,000 participants joining in as the route winds through Greenwich Village.
 It all began as the brainchild of Greenwich Village resident and puppeteer Ralph Lee, who just wanted to have a whimsical walk from house to house for his kids and their pals.
 When a local theatre got wind of it, they joined in and expanded the event.
 It's gotten bigger, more creative and more theatrical just about every year since.

-Barbie was one of the most popular costumes for adults last year, following the success of the Barbie movie which premiered in July 2023, but princesses and superheroes still continue to be top choices, followed by witches, fairies and dinosaurs according to Google Trends.
+Barbie was one of the most popular costumes for adults in 2023, following the success of the Barbie movie which premiered in July 2023, but princesses and superheroes still continue to be top choices, followed by witches, fairies and dinosaurs according to Google Trends.

 There must be something about that blend of chocolate and peanut butter that can't keep people away since Reese's Cups are the most popular Halloween candy, with M&M's and Hot Tamales, Skittles and Sour Patch Kids following in order to round out the top five favorites, according to CandyStore.com and Navigator Research.